rpoleski/MulensModel/README.md

 ```
 pip install MulensModel
 ```
-which will download all files and also install all dependencies.
+which will download all files and also install all dependencies (using the [PyPI website](https://pypi.org/project/MulensModel/)).

 If the above method doesn't work or you would like to see other possibilities, then please see [the install file](documents/install.md).